FlaskSimpleAuth Tutorial

 In this tutorial, you will build a secure REST HTTP Python WSGI back end using FlaskSimpleAuth, a Flask extension.
 It will feature basic and parameter password authentication (who is the user?), as well as group and object authorizations (permissions associated to the authenticated who).
 This is not very different from starting a Flask project, but if you start with Flask you will have to unlearn things as FlaskSimpleAuth framework extends and simplifies Flask on key points.

-This tutorial assumes a working knowledge of the HTTP protocol in a REST API context, advance programming in Python, and interacting from a terminal with a shell.
+This tutorial assumes a working knowledge of the HTTP protocol in a REST API context, intermediate level programming in Python, and interacting from a terminal with a shell.
 It should work with Python 3.1x on Unix (Linux, MacOS) and possibly Windows with WSL.
 It is advisable to use a version control tool such as git to commit the tutorial state after each section.
+Feel free to report any issue with this tutorial by opening a ticket on the project GitHub.

 Application Setup